 Studiosity seeks to remotely match first year students who need help, to fully trained student mentors who are on (or who have previously completed) the same or similar course.
 Studiosity Student Connect enhances informal peer networks that students make at university and helps those who may not have been able to develop such networks.

 The service will be fully managed and quality assured on behalf of the University by our partner Studiosity, and will offer significant benefits for both the mentors and mentees.

-- giving something back to those starting their learning journey.
+- Giving something back to those starting their learning journey.

-Benefits for first year mentees
+Benefits you will provide to first year mentees

 'Student Connect' provides benefits for first year students including:

-- providing an informal avenue of support to first year students in their transition to University who may feel uncertain or reserved in approaching a member of staff
+- Providing an informal avenue of support to first year students in their transition to University who may feel uncertain or reserved in approaching a member of staff

-- helping them settle in and guide them in how to plan and structure their learning
+- Helping them settle in and guide them in how to plan and structure their learning

-- alleviating concerns through a friendly and accessible mentoring service provided by final year students
+- Alleviating concerns through a friendly and accessible mentoring service provided by final year students

-To be eligible to apply as a student mentor, you must meet the criteria specified above an be in Good Academic standing in 2021/22.
+To be eligible to apply as a student mentor, you must meet the criteria specified above an be in Good Academic standing in 2022/23.

 Having Good Academic Standing means that you are not carrying any resits at the point of application.